01 of 06

 You can even shrink down the measurements to sew a tiny nurse's hat that will fit an 18-inch doll!

 Nurses caps are typically starched, but this one uses stabilizer to keep the front edge standing up.
-Although many caps have colored stripes on them, a nurse earns that stripe upon graduation of their course.Continue to 2 of 6 below.
+Although many caps have colored stripes on them, nurses earn that stripe upon graduation from their course.Continue to 2 of 6 below.

 02 of 06